Welcome to Eriskay

 In June 2018, local owners Angus MacAllister, Julia, and Stephen Campbell have breathed fresh life into the place, turning it into the island’s community heart.
 They’ve been committed to making Am Politician a vibrant hub for island life and now run a very successful business on the island where bookings are definitely required during peak season, and all in a setting that welcomes families and dogs alike.

 The Polly, as it’s known locally, serves home-cooked meals featuring local seafood and produce, sip a pint in the conservatory or beer garden, everything from snacks and family meals to full three‑course dining.
-Maybe even enjoy a glass of the new Eriskay Gin, soon to be released later this month.
+Maybe even enjoy a glass of the new Eriskay Gin!

 Travellers love it: